alexthehaszard/COSC349_A2/README.md

 ### Local setup

+For these next steps, you will need to clone the repo onto your local machine.

 To use the frontend, you will need to first setup the API_URL environment variable.
 To do this, create a file in /frontend called ".env" and set the "REACT_APP_API_URL" variable to your public IP address hosting the API.
 This can be done by running the command